AmirSTORMic/PiFocus/README.md

 pip3 install adafruit-blinka
 sudo pip3 install adafruit-circuitpython-mcp4725
 ```
+> [!TIP]
-If you want to detect the DAC to make sure it is connected.
+> If you want to detect the DAC to make sure it is connected.
 Run in the Raspberry Pi terminal:

 ```
 sudo i2cdetect -y 1